ChristopherSzczyglowski/python_package_template/README.md

 This repository provides the basic setup to enable a Setup > Test > Build > Document > Deploy workflow.

+These operations are supported via a `Makefile`.
+To view available Make recipes you can type `make` in the command prompt and view the documentation.

 **Note to Windows users**
 Performance is not guaranteed when running this repository in Windows OS.
 I may look at supporting Windows and/or MAC OS if there is significant demand, however